sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 ```
 ![Top 15 movies](/images/movie/movie4.jpg)

-We've made our first (although rudimentary) recommendation.
-We can identify movies that are very popular under the Trending Now tab of these systems, and we can get them by sorting the dataset by the popularity column.
+We've made a recommendation for the first time.
+We can identify movies that are very popular right now on these systems, and we can find them by sorting the dataset by the popularity column.

 ```
 pop= df2.sort_values('popularity', ascending=False)